 Tom Healy is a writer and poet and chairman of the Fulbright Foreign Scholarship Board, which oversees the Fulbright Program worldwide, the U.S. Government's flagship program of educational exchange and public diplomacy.
 Healy was appointed to the board by President Barack Obama in 2011.
 He also teaches at New York University and is currently a visiting professor at the New School.

-Throughout his career, Healy has been active in education, the arts, international affairs, and philanthropy.
-He served on President Clinton's Presidential Advisory Council on HIV/AIDS and has worked on AIDS prevention and anti-poverty projects around the world.
-Healy served as president of the Lower Manhattan Cultural Council in the years after 9/11 and was awarded the New York City Arts Award by Mayor Michael Bloomberg in 2005 for leading rebuilding efforts for the downtown arts community.
+Healy served on President Clinton's Presidential Advisory Council on HIV/AIDS and has worked on AIDS prevention and anti-poverty projects around the world.
+He served as president of the Lower Manhattan Cultural Council in the years after 9/11 and was awarded the New York City Arts Award by Mayor Michael Bloomberg in 2005 for leading rebuilding efforts for the downtown arts community.